HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/roadmaps/rm_install_deployment/rm_advanced_cfg/rm_production_mult_clusters.md

     2. Change to the ``wp_profile_root/ConfigEngine`` directory.

-    3. Depending on your operating system, run one the following commands to create the JAAS Authentication Aliases:
+    3. Depending on your operating system, run one of the following commands to create the JAAS Authentication Aliases:

         -   AIX® and Linux™: `./ConfigEngine.sh create-alias-multiple-cluster -DauthDomainList=release,jcr -DWasPassword=dmgr_password`
         -   Windows™: `ConfigEngine.bat create-alias-multiple-cluster -DauthDomainList=release,jcr -DWasPassword=dmgr_password`